Maintain a Marvellous Memory with a little help from Glutathione

 Never heard of Glutathione?
 Many people haven’t and yet it’s one of the most important molecules you need to keep you healthy and free from disease.

 Here we hope to enlighten you on the benefits of glutathione and how it can help you to maximise your memory.

 Ever walked into a room and then wondered what on earth you wanted when you got there?
 Or found yourself chatting away to someone at a party desperately trying to remember their name before it gets too obvious you haven’t got a clue!

 Forgetting names of places and people is common and an inevitable part of the ageing process but no need to panic, it doesn’t necessarily mean you’re on the slippery slope to dementia or Alzheimer’s.

-The process of ageing means your brain as well as your body slows down and you become less flexible physically and mentally.
-So as you get older memory lapses occur more and more frequently,
+The process of ageing means your brain, as well as your body, slows down and you become less flexible physically and mentally.
+So as you get older memory lapses to occur more and more frequently,

 What causes the brain to age?

 Many factors contribute to the onset and progression of cognitive decline.
 Of those, oxidative stress and inflammation play important roles.